 So your first decision is one of romance vs practicalities – and it is a decision you will find yourself making regularly in Rome.
 Will you choose practical flat shoes for the cobblestones and long walks in Rome, or elegant high heels to look like a true Italian?
 Will you carry a backpack with water for the hot days and for the shopping from the market stalls, or will you shun this and go instead for a leather handbag?

-There are numerous estate agents to help you with the house hunting, and these can be found from the internet or the English Yellow Pages (available free in Rome) with listings in English for Rome, Florence and Milan.
+There are numerous estate agents to help you with the house hunting, and these can be found from the internet.
 There are also accommodation listings in the invaluable Wanted in Rome magazine, available from newspaper stands or online at www.wantedinrome.com.

 Peculiar to Rome